Zapier

 3. Search for the test subscriber email address.

-4. Open the subscriber and confirm the name, status, tags, sequences, and custom fields look correct.
+4. Open the subscriber and confirm the name, status, tags, sequences, and custom fields match the values you mapped in Zapier.

 5. After the Zap is turned on, review Zapier's run history if a subscriber does not appear when expected.